hackoregon/civic/packages/civic-scripts/README.md

 `civic module` | Runs your application through Babel and exports it to your `./dist` folder.
 Configured correctly, you'll now be able to `npm publish` your application as a module for consumption by other applications.
 Optionally pass a `--watch` flag to watch your application files and incrementally build them
 `civic build` | Run webpack to build your client-side JavaScript bundles, flag with `--watch` for continual new builds and `--hot` for for a hot-reloading webpackDevServer
 `civic coverage` | Runs unit tests and outputs an lcov report, if your application needs advanced reporting from `nyc`/`istanbul`, your application should include `nyc` as a dev dependency and run `nyc npm test` where `npm test` is an extended configuration of Mocha
-`civic lint` | Lints your project against rules specified in your application's `.eslintrc` or against the archetype's if none is present
+`civic lint` | Lints your project against rules specified in your application's `.eslintrc` or against the core's if none is present
 `civic burnside` | (coming soon) Runs client-side functional tests `civic link` | (coming soon) Runs `npm link <packageName>` on all modules specified in the application's module registry `civic publish` | (coming soon) Compiles your module, tags the release, and uploads it to npm or any private variation thereof